portworx/dcos-examples/portworx/1.9/Cassandra/README.md

  $ dcos package install --yes cassandra-px
 ```
 You can also click on the  “Install” button on the WebUI next to the service and then click “Install Package”.
-This will install all the prerequisites and start the Kafka service on 3 private agents.
+This will install all the prerequisites and start a 3 node Cassandra cluster.

 ## Advanced Install
 If you want to modify the defaults, click on the “Install” button next to the package on the DC/OS UI and then click on